KWONDU/mtr-lftqa-dataset/qtsumm_shots/qtsumm_shot_1.md

 **QA pair 6 : Additional reasoning**

     Q6.
 Who were the tallest and shortest players on the 2007 Kentucky Wildcats Football Team?
-Summarize the baisc information of these players.
+Summarize the basic information of these players.
     A6.
 The tallest player on the 2007 Kentucky Wildcats Football Team was Justin Jeffries, a right tackle, standing at 6’6 and weighing 300 lbs.
 He was a sophomore from Louisville, Kentucky, and played in 13 games.
 The shortest players were Rafael Little, a halfback, and Paul Warford, a left cornerback, both standing at 5’10.
 Rafael Little was a senior from Anderson, South Carolina, weighing 210 lbs, and played in 10 games, while Paul Warford was a sophomore from Richmond, Kentucky, weighing 200 lbs, and played in 10 games.